xaviertnc/tradedesk/docs/PLAN.md

 2. **Trade-to-Batch Linking**

-   * Individual trades aren’t linked to their batch after execution, so you can't retrieve batch composition or results.
+   * Individual trades aren't linked to their batch after execution, so you can't retrieve batch composition or results.

 3. **Concurrent Batch Management**